castrocami/castrocami/README.md

 ### Hola!, I'm Camila! 👋

-Nurse and Full Stack dev from Chile👯
+Nurse and Full Stack dev from Chile living in California👯

 - 🔭 I’m currently working on my own arduino project!
-- 😄 I’m currently learning more of React
+- 😄 I’m currently learning more of back-end area
-- And now I'm starting my full-stack road with Ruby on Rails
+- And now I'm working in my full-stack road with Ruby on Rails
 - 💬[Here's my portfolio](https://castrocami.github.io/Portafolio/)